 What kind of gas do lawnmowers use?

-It depends on the engine type.
-Most four-stroke engines use fresh unleaded gasoline with an octane rating of 87 or higher.
-You might opt to use gas that contains ethanol but I do not recommend more than 10% ethanol.
+The best gas to use in a lawn mower depends on the engine type.
+Most four-stroke engines use fresh clean unleaded gasoline with an octane rating of 87 or higher.
+You might opt to use gas that contains not more than 10% ethanol.

-Mowers with two-stroke engines use fresh unleaded gasoline with an octane rating of 87 or higher with an addition of high-quality two-cycle engine oil.
-Therefore, they can use either regular or premium gas.
+Mowers with two-stroke engines use fresh unleaded gasoline with an octane rating of 87 or higher but with an addition of high-quality two-cycle engine oil.
+Therefore, they can run on either regular or premium gas.

 Overall, lawn mowers use octane gasoline that has the following qualities: